yohgaki/php-csrf-protection/README.md

 ## How to use

-Execute script like below for all PHP script files.
+Execute script like below for requests.
 You may use "auto_prepend_file" for this purpose.

 ```php